Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 5. Take before and after photos

 One of the most rewarding things about decluttering and reorganising your home is enjoying the end result.
-However, throughout the course of the decluttering and reorganising process, it’s easy to forget how a space looked before.
+However, throughout the decluttering and reorganising process, it’s easy to forget how a space looked before.

-A fun and useful way to keep track of your progress can be to take before and after photos of your work.
+A fun and useful way to keep track of your progress can be to take before and after photos.
 This can be incredibly satisfying and make you feel really good about what you’ve accomplished.

-Hopefully, once you see what you’re capable of doing with a few spare hours and a bit of determination, you’ll feel inspired to declutter and reorganise other areas of your home – or even your car, garage, or shed!
+Hopefully, once you see what you’re capable of doing with a few spare hours and a bit of determination, you’ll feel inspired to declutter and reorganise other areas of your home or life!

-There are no hard and fast rules when it comes to decluttering your home – though it can help to spend some time considering why you hang on to clutter in the first place.
-Does it bring you comfort?
-Do you simply forget to throw things away and before you know it, they’ve piled up?
+There are no hard and fast rules when it comes to decluttering – though it can help to spend some time considering why you hang on to things in the first place.
+Do they bring you comfort?
+Do you simply forget to throw things away and before you know it they’ve piled up?

 Perhaps you could get into a regular routine when it comes to donating to charity shops.
 Some people commit to decluttering and making donations every few months.
-Whilst others who struggle with the idea of giving away large amounts of their belongings away all at once, or who would prefer to keep on top of their clutter, might give away a few items every couple of weeks.
+Others who struggle with the idea of giving away lots of their belongings at once, or who prefer to keep on top of their clutter, might give away a few items every couple of weeks.

-View your home with fresh eyes, as though you’re visiting it for the first time
+View your home as though you’re visiting it for the first time

 It’s not uncommon to stop noticing clutter in your home when you see it every day.
 Sometimes, we even become used to annoying habits, like things falling on us every time we open a cupboard, or tripping over things that are in the way.